 - During a visit in the fall of 2011, Peters-Golden visited with Dr. Carlos Carvalho, Professor of Internal Medicine and Director of Pneumonology, and his department.
 Based on their discussion, there is mutual interest to further explore possible opportunities for research collaboration and exchange of trainees at the fellowship level (i.e., individuals who have completed MD and internal medicine residency, and are in subspecialty training in Pulmonary and Critical Care Medicine).

 Professor of Internal Medicine, Medical School, Pulmonary & Critical Care Medicine

 The UMich-Fiocruz Collaboration is a joint project involving researchers of the University of Michigan and Rio de Janeiro’s Oswaldo Cruz Foundation, Fiocruz.
-The program is part of the University of Michigan's Presidential Initiative on Brazil, launched in 2012.
-The Partnership works closely with the Latin American and Caribbean Studies Center (LACS) and Global REACH.
+The program is part of the University of Michigan's Presidential Initiative on Brazil, launched in 2012, and is managed by the Latin American and Caribbean Studies Center (LACS).

-UMich-Fiocruz Collaboration brings together researchers from both institutions working in the areas of health status, determinants, outcomes, interventions, and histories to engage in substantive and medium-range projects.
+The collaboration brings together researchers from both institutions working in the areas of health status, determinants, outcomes, interventions, and histories to engage in substantive and medium-range projects.
 The research methods are interdisciplinary, including quantitative and qualitative approaches (implementation studies, survey data collection, ethnography, archival research, and more).
-Four main research areas have been identified:
+Researchers from both institutions work primarily in these areas: